Leading by Example in a Negative Work Culture

 In nursing, stress and hard work are two of the common denominators of many nurses’ lives.

-Long hours, difficult patients, and too little time for self-care are all reasons why nurses become disheartened, burned out, and resentful of both their patients and their colleagues.
-And when burnout and unhappiness rear their ugly heads, there soon follow complaining, bickering, gossip, bullying, and other ‘deadly sins’ of the nursing work environment.
+Long hours, difficult patients and too little time for self-care are all reasons why nurses may become disheartened, burned out or resentful of both their patients and their colleagues.
+When burnout and unhappiness rear their ugly heads, there soon follow complaining, bickering, gossip, bullying and other 'deadly sins' of the nursing work environment.

-For those nurses who want to rise above such negativity and try to change the behaviour of their grumpier colleagues and alter the unhealthy culture in which they find themselves, leading by example is one of the most powerful ways to do so.
+For those nurses who want to rise above such negativity and try to change the behaviour of their grumpier colleagues in order to alter the unhealthy culture in which they find themselves, leading by example is one of the most powerful ways to do so.

 In situations where negative behaviour like bullying is perpetrated, a nurse who witnesses such actions and remains silent is guilty by complicity.

 If bullying occurs, a nurse can lead by example, coming to the defence of the victim or attempting to influence the situation either through direct confrontation of the bully or tactics of distraction or de-escalation.

 Vicious gossip can be demoralising and destructive.
 Tthere are two things nurses can do in such situations: